wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 b\) Are petals and sepals both present?
 How many parts are present in each whorl?

-> c\) How are the stamens positioned in relation to the perianth?
+c\) How are the stamens positioned in relation to the perianth?

->
-> Is there anything unexpected about this position?
+ Is there anything unexpected about this position?

->
-> Does this explain how the flower has evolved from the more general
-> condition in angiosperms (two whorls of perianth and the stamens
-> alternating with the petals)?
+ Does this explain how the flower has evolved from the more general condition in angiosperms (two whorls of perianth and the stamens alternating with the petals)?

->
-> d\) There is only one carpel in each flower.
-Examine developing fruits
-> and determine whether the ovary is inferior or superior?
+d\) There is only one carpel in each flower.
+Examine developing fruits and determine whether the ovary is inferior or superior?

 ## Ericaceae, the heath family

-### Formerly the southern hemisphere heaths were in family "EPACRIDACEAE"

-A small family of only about 30 genera and 400 species, chiefly found in Australia and New Zealand, with some in Indo-Malaya, Hawaii and South America.
+**Formerly the southern hemisphere heaths were included in the family "Epacridaceae"; molecular evidence disproved the existence of Epacridaceae as a real evolutionary group and the southern heaths are now considered to be part of a globally distributed family, Ericaceae**

+A large globally distributed family with 126 genera and 4000 species.
+Boreal to warm temperate, also montane tropics, very rare in lowland tropics.
 The species are mainly in wet and dry heathlands and are common on the sandstone around Sydney and in the Blue Mountains.
 They are known as Native Heaths.

-Habit: *Woody* small under-shrubs or small trees.
+Habit: Typically *woody* small under-shrubs or small trees.

 Leaves: *usually small and crowded*, alternate, simple, entire, exstipulate with *palmate or longitudinal venation*.